Deathspike/mangarack.cs/README.md

 #### --source (-s)

 The batch-mode source file.
 This specifies the input file which is used when running in batch-mode.
 By default, this value equals the main assembly name with a `.txt` suffix.
 This is, without modifications, the  value `MangaRack.txt`.
 This feature was added to provide control over the batch-mode source file.

+### FAQ

+> What do the Fetching/Modified/Shredded/Squashed/Switched

+* Checking: Started repairing broken pages for an existing chapter.
+* Modified: Updated an existing chapter with meta-information.
+* Fetching: Started synchronization for the chapter.
+* Finished: Finished synchronization for the chapter.
+* Shredded: Deleted a broken page and marked it as broken.
+* Squashed: Failed broken page recovery, deleted existing chapter.
+* Switched: Detected change on provider and renamed local file to match.